 The preferred format of support groups is through internet which is broader in scope both in audience and varieties of topics.
 However, a customized but very limited type of support group is the person-to-person format or through telephone.
 Lack of more personalized support is the widespread drawback of joining online support groups.

 A mental health support group could augment the professional treatment you receive but the services you get from this group should by no means be treated as a substitute to your medical and psychological treatments.
 This group could open you up to reality and may even provide you with new hope, however do not forget that treatment for a mental illness isn’t all about will power.

 Incoming search terms:

-- advantages o mental health support group
+- believe mental health support group

-- the benefits of mental health support groups
+- benefit of mental health support groups